MacTash/MacTash/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on :
+- 1. Nodeline - Detective board but virtual
+- 2. Web-cross:- Web vulnerability finder and remediation tool
+- 3. Afterimage:- deep analysis image scanner to figure out if an image is AI or not
+- AND MANY MORE
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning : AI/LLM Red Teaming techniques, Python, C & C++, Cybersecurity & OSINT, Cryptography, Malware analysis
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on : Research regarding AI Security
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with : Nothing yet
-- 💬 Ask me about ...
+- 💬 Ask me about : Why I love hoarding information
-- 📫 How to reach me: ...
+- 📫 How to reach me: find the contact details on my Github landing page
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->